Last Updated on May 1, 2021 by Ellen Christian

 - Saute the garlic in 4 tablespoons olive oil in a medium skillet for 5 minutes over low heat.
 Don't let the garlic burn.
 Add red pepper flakes

 - and cook a few seconds.
 Add scallops.
-Turn up heat to medium high and cook scallops for 1 minute, stirring constantly until the scallops turn opaque.
+Turn up the heat to medium-high and cook scallops for 1 minute, stirring constantly until the scallops turn opaque.
 Do not overcook.
 Remove from heat and set aside.